HAVE A QUESTION ABOUT ANTIQUES OR COLLECTIBLES?

 by Bob Brooke

-Kimberton Antique ShowMarie Crothers, promoter of the Kimberton Antique Shows, recently had to suspend all future shows because of lack of liability insurance on the part of her dealers.
-After doing two shows annually for the past 28 years, and more recently adding a third show, the requirement that all of her dealers had to have liability insurance came as a big surprise.
+Kimberton Antique ShowShow promoter Sally Driscoll had to suspend all of her future shows because of lack of liability insurance on the part of her dealers.
+After doing two shows annually for over 25 years, and more recently adding a third show, the requirement that all of her dealers had to have liability insurance came as a big surprise.

 The policy would have cost her $500 for $1 million which was also the bottom line she needed as the show manager.
 It would have covered her for nine days a year, plus the show had to be in the same location and the dates had to be the same each year, and she needed proof that all of her dealers had liability insurance.